 Image Credit: YOU ARE A GOOD APPLE, 2019.
 Photo: Yuula Benivolski

-Diane Borsato (born and lives in Toronto, ON, Canada) is an artist, a naturalist, and Associate Professor of Experimental Studio at the University of Guelph.
+Diane Borsato was born in Toronto, where she is an artist, naturalist, and Associate Professor of Experimental Studio at the University of Guelph.
 She has exhibited and performed her work in major galleries and museums across Canada and internationally.
-For over ten years she has been collaborating with writer and curator Amish Morrell on Outdoor School, an ongoing outdoor contemporary art activity series.
+For over ten years she has been collaborating with writer and curator Amish Morrell on Outdoor School, an ongoing series of contemporary environmental artworks.
+Their new book Outdoor School: Contemporary Environmental Art is available at booksellers now.

 Learn more about Diane Borsato’s practice by listening to episode 8 of the Toronto Biennial of Art Podcast “Short Format”, available on Apple Podcasts, Google Podcasts, and Spotify.